 Nerves consist of bundles of neurons.
 More specifically, a nerve is a bundle of axons, with accompanying connective tissue and blood vessels.
 Nerves use chemical and electrical signals to transmit sensory and motor information from one part of the body to another.
 Each nerve fiber conducts impulses independently of its neighbors.
 See also cranial nerve and spinal nerve.

-A nerve impulse is an electrical signal that travels along the axon of a neuron.
+A nerve impulse (see Figure 3) is an electrical signal that travels along the axon of a neuron.
 Nerve impulses carry information throughout the nervous system.
 As an impulse passes, sodium and potassium ions flow into and out of the axon's membrane (see sodium-potassium pump), creating a voltage reduction called the action potential.
 Nerve impulses can travel at up to 150 meters (500 feet) per second.